saschaklatt/strands-chart/README.md

 # StrandsChart

-Fully responsive diagram, based on React and D3, to compare values of different ranges over time in the form of strands.
+Interactive and fully responsive diagram, based on React and D3, to compare values of different ranges over time in the form of strands.
 It's like a vertically stacked area chart where the areas are arranged alternately left and right around the y-axis.

 <img src="./docs/screenshot.png">